 “The ability to bring the system along ourselves has always been important,” Wearne admits.
 “The more we use it, the more ideas we have about what we'd like it to do.”

 BI as a competitive tool

 Briggs adds, “The business of schools has become very competitive, and risk mitigation and administration are becoming a lot more sophisticated.
 When we decided to invest in an analytical tool, it wasn't because anything was wrong but because we realised we had a whole lot of information available that we needed to better understand.
-With the help of Professional Advantage and BOARD, we are just starting to sit down and analyse it all now.”
+With the help of Professional Advantage and Board, we are just starting to sit down and analyse it all now.”

-“I think it's fair to say that Professional Advantage are a pretty intuitive bunch.
+“I think it's fair to say that Professional Advantage is a pretty intuitive bunch.
 It wasn't really definite in our own minds where we were heading with this analytic capability.
 We had a rough idea, but they worked it out with us pretty quickly.
 They definitely helped shape the design for us and have responded well to our needs,” he concludes.